 Published by mcolpitts

-Previously, he served at Léman Manhattan Preparatory School as the Director of Residence Life & Campus Safety where he lead the educational, operational, and student support aspects of the boarding program and security for the whole school.
-Matt has been an educator, administrator, and leader in higher education and K12 independent schools for over 10 years serving in the areas of residence life, university housing, student conduct, campus safety and security, emergency management, enrollment management, and student affairs.
-Matt has also served in educator-leader roles at diverse educational institutions including Clark University, Landmark College, Southern Oregon University, Utah State University, and Interlochen Center of the Arts.
-He also does independent risk and safety management consulting.
+Matt has been an educator, administrator, and leader in higher education and K12 independent schools for over 20 years serving in the areas of residence life, university housing, student conduct, campus safety and security, emergency management, enrollment management, and student affairs.
+Matt has also served in educator-leader roles at diverse educational institutions including University of Washington, Clark University, Landmark College, Southern Oregon University, Utah State University, and Interlochen Center of the Arts.
+He is a sought-after risk and safety management consultant, working with many different types of education and non-profit institutions.

 A first-generation college student from rural Maine, Matt is a proud graduate of Clark University in Worcester, MA with a B.A. in English and Philosophy.
-He holds an Ed.D. from Fielding Graduate University where he researched emergency management in educational institutions.
+He holds an EdD from Fielding Graduate University where he researched emergency management in educational institutions.
+He holds the Certified Protection Professional (CPP) designation, the premier security credential from ASIS.
 Outside of school, Matt enjoys reading, traveling, and learning Brazilian Jiu Jitsu.

 View all posts by mcolpitts